LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-archaeology.md

 ### Thing 5: Describing data
 *Getting started*
 * Learn more about metadata schema, controlled vocabularies and why describing data is a good practice.
-Read ‘What are Metadata Standards’ from the Digital Curation Center at [http://www.dcc.ac.uk/resources/briefing-papers/standards-watch-papers/what-are-metadata-standards](http://www.dcc.ac.uk/resources/briefing-papers/standards-watch-papers/what-are-metadata-standards) and ‘Preparing Datasets - Metadata’ from ADS at [http://archaeologydataservice.ac.uk/advice/PreparingDatasets.xhtml#Metadata0](http://archaeologydataservice.ac.uk/advice/PreparingDatasets.xhtml#Metadata0).
+Read *What are Metadata Standards* from the Digital Curation Center at <http://www.dcc.ac.uk/resources/briefing-papers/standards-watch-papers/what-are-metadata-standards> and *Preparing Datasets - Metadata* from ADS at <http://archaeologydataservice.ac.uk/advice/PreparingDatasets.xhtml#Metadata0>.
 * Consider your current metadata practices - do they follow any schema or incorporate any vocabularies?
 Are your metadata fields described and documented explicitly?

 *Learn more*
-* Review some of the vocabularies and thesauri related to archaeological data including Getty Vocabularies at [http://www.getty.edu/research/tools/vocabularies/index.html](http://www.getty.edu/research/tools/vocabularies/index.html) and  Perio.dO at [http://perio.do/en/](http://perio.do/en/).
+* Review some of the vocabularies and thesauri related to archaeological data including Getty Vocabularies at <http://www.getty.edu/research/tools/vocabularies/index.html> and  Perio.dO at <http://perio.do/en/>.
 * Consider whether these vocabularies could be incorporated into your data practices and workflow.

 *Challenge me*